 On August 6, 2019, a funding agreement was approved between Orange County, the City of Orlando, and Florida Citrus Sports Events, Inc., for the commitment of up to \$60 million in funding from excess Tourist Development Tax revenues for continuing construction and upgrades to the Camping World Stadium, formerly known as the Florida Citrus Bowl Stadium.
-For the 2020 and 2019 fiscal years, funding totaling \$30 million and \$10 million, respectively, was distributed to the City for this purpose.
+For the 2021 and 2020 fiscal years, funding totaling \$20 million and \$30 million, respectively, was distributed to the City for this purpose.
+As of September 30, 2021, the county has fulfilled its obligation under this agreement.